babelsociety/website/content/blog/what-we-deserve/index.md

 It is an enticing thought, but is it the right answer to our inquiry?

-A meritocratic society seems simple at first: the best suited get the job, hence the best of the best seize the political power and the undisputed authority to govern us all.
+A meritocratic society seems simple at first: the best suited gets the job, hence the best of the best seize the political power and the undisputed authority to govern us all.

-The question arise: how do we rank people?
-The answer is education and credentials.
-People are put in fierce competition against each other since tender age.
+The question arise: how do we find the best?
+The answer is to rank people according to education and credentials.
+We are put in fierce competition against each other since tender age.
 Swords and shields used in the Middle Ages have been replaced by grades and certificates.

 Soon, we lost the meaning of education, and what should be the quest for knowledge and truth became a quest for social acknowledgment.

 If quality of life strictly depends on how far a person can rise, it's only natural people would do whatever it takes to improve their chances of survival.
 Those at the top are better equipped and always find a way to stay at the top.

-Rich people soon found and established all the loopholes to ensure greater success to themselves and their children, such as heavy league colleges, the pressure on credentialism, and straight-out purchase of college admissions and/or fake certificates.
+Rich people soon found and established all the loopholes to ensure greater success to themselves and their children, such as heavy league colleges, the pressure on credentialism, and straight-out purchase of college admissions and fake certificates.
 People aren't machines, relationships will always influence us.

 Society should give you all the tool, but those who can pay more, will still get more.